jiaming-sec/cloud-security-labs/s3-bucket-hardening/README.md

 - **Public access control** must be explicitly managed — by default or through automated monitoring tools (Trusted Advisor, AWS Config).
 - **Server-side encryption** should be enabled to protect data at rest.
 - **IAM policies and bucket policies** should follow the **principle of least privilege**.
+- **Regular audits** of S3 permissions can catch misconfigurations early.